 1481 | Tempera tondo | Uffizi (Florence)

-In fact, according to Schibanoff, the Madonna appears represented here not as a passive reader as most virgins with child and book are, but if you look closely, she is holding a pen and writing this Magnificat text.
+Instead, if you look closely, you’ll see she’s holding a pen and writing this Magnificat text.
 Again, another mysterious and unusual touch of Botticelli in this painting has created much debate amongst historians.

 6. The Tragedy of Lucretia

-1496-1504 | Tempera and oil on wood | Isabella Stewart Gardner Museum (Boston)
+1496-1504 | Tempera and Oil on Wood | Isabella Stewart Gardner Museum (Boston)

-The painting is a dramatic representation of the raping of Lucretia by Sextus Tarquinius, the son of the last king of Rome.
-The ravaging of Lucretia starts on the panel on the left.
-The centre panel represents the burial of Lucretia and the men of Rome taking arms and rebelling against the powers of the city for such felony.
-This eventually leads to the founding of the roman republic.
-On the right-hand panel, Lucretia appears taking her own life after she reveals what has happened to her.
-He uses the building to set the scene almost as if it was a tryptic in 3 sections which is a very clever way of displaying perspective and storytelling.
+On the right-hand panel, Lucretia appears to take her own life after she reveals what has happened to her.
+Botticelli uses the building to set the scene almost as if it were a tryptic in three sections, which is a very clever way of displaying perspective and storytelling.

 5. Youth of Moses

-1481-2| Fresco | Sistine Chapel (The Vatican)
+1481-2 | Fresco | Sistine Chapel (The Vatican)

 Also known as The Trials of Moses.
-This is part of a series of frescos showing several scenes from Exodus commissioned by the Renaissance popes to adorn the Sistine Chapel.
+This is part of a series of frescoes showing several scenes from Exodus commissioned by the Renaissance popes to adorn the Sistine Chapel.
 Botticelli was one of many artists who participated in this project.

 4. Adoration of the Magi